-Geerte Frenken was born in 1964 in Amsterdam, Holland.
+Geerte Frenken was born in 1964 in Amsterdam, The Netherlands.
 Her career as an artist started at age 18 when she was awarded with a recognition in the Guinness Book of World Records for creating the world’s longest painting, “Van Polder tot Stad,” commissioned by the City of Amsterdam.

-After graduating from the Academy of Art in Utrecht (Holland) in 1987, Geerte was awarded with “The Andy Warhol Scholarship.”
-This enabled her to graduate at The New York Academy of Art in 1991 and obtain a rare Master of Fine Arts Degree in Art Anatomy and Renaissance techniques.
+After graduating from the Academy of Art in Utrecht, The Netherlands, in 1987, Geerte was awarded “The Andy Warhol Scholarship,” which enabled her to continue her fine art education at The New York Academy of Art, an institution founded by Warhol, where she earned a rare Master of Fine Arts degree in Art Anatomy and Renaissance Techniques in 1991.

-Through the eighties and nineties Geerte co-founded several artist communities such as De Moira and De Fabriek in Utrecht (Holland) as well as Umbrella House in New York City.
-She also organized several multi-media projects and group exhibits in both Europe and the United States, executed both public and private commissions and exhibited her work.
+Through the eighties and nineties Geerte co-founded several artist communities such as De Moira and De Fabriek in Utrecht, as well as The Umbrella House in New York City.
+Additionally, she organized several multimedia projects and group exhibitions across Europe and the United States, completed both public and private commissions, and consistently showcased her work in various exhibitions.

 In the late nineties Geerte owned and managed Fine Art Gallery “Figure it out…!” in New York City, located at “Paul’s Boutique,” aka Beastie Boys Square.